bijoutrouvaille/falsealarm/readme.md

 ## Two Important Notes

-- Passing the `simulate` flag makes the tests _much_ slower, therefore the simulation is disabled by default.
-Pass `-s` or `--simulate` to enable it.
+- Passing the `simulate` flag makes the tests _much_ slower and may even break the operation with a strange error.
+It is marked "internal only," wherever it was documented, therefore the simulation is disabled by default, and *write operations actually write to the database*.
+Pass `-s` or `--simulate` to try simulating anyway.
 - Neither this project nor its creator are affiliated with Firebase.

 ## Install